Lawrence Chambers: Later life

 After retiring from the Navy, Chambers became director of program development at System Development Corporation.
 In 2010, Chambers took part in commemorations honoring Operation Frequent Wind.

 On April 29, 2015, Chambers traveled to San Diego, California, to speak aboard USS Midway, now a museum ship open to the public, in commemoration of the 40th anniversary of Operation Frequent Wind.

+Chambers, together with Gordon Brown, is involved in supporting youth through the "Admiral Chambers and Gordon Brown Sr. Golf Invitational".
+This annual event raises funds for the "San Diego Inner City Junior Golf Foundation", a nonprofit founded by Brown and his son.
+The foundation offers inner-city youth the opportunity to learn golf and develop life skills, with proceeds from the event going toward scholarships for students.